kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 <h2 align="center">Active Directory Organizational Unit & User Creation With PowerShell Script</h2> <br/>
 <p align="center">
 PowerShell Script Files:  <br/>
-Creating a large number of Active Directory user accounts is repetitive and time-consuming.
+Creating a large number of Active Directory users is repetitive and time-consuming.
 Automating and simplifying this process can be achieved by utilizing a PowerShell script. <br/>
 1. As shown in the image below, the PowerShell script named '1_CREATE_USERS' will source the names of 1000+ users from the 'names' text file. <br/>
 <img src="https://i.imgur.com/lsv7aD1.png" height="80%" width="80%" alt="PowerShell Script Files"/>
 <br />
 2. The 'names' text file contains the first and last name of the users. <br/>
 <img src="https://i.imgur.com/slwtMpH.png" height="80%" width="80%" alt="PowerShell Script Files"/>
 <br />
-3. Examining the PowerShell script below, the code shows that a password 'Change2YourOwn!' will be set for all user accounts, a new Active Directory Organizational Unit 'JamRockNationUsers' will be created, and the user accounts will be added to the 'JamRockNationUsers' Organizational Unit. <br/>
+3. Examining the PowerShell script below, the code shows that a password 'Change2YourOwn!' will be set for all users, a new Active Directory Organizational Unit 'JamRockNationUsers' will be created, and the users will be added to the 'JamRockNationUsers' Organizational Unit. <br/>
 <a href="https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1">PowerShell Script Code Source</a> <br/>
 <img src="https://i.imgur.com/wPR2E3F.png" height="80%" width="80%" alt="PowerShell Script Files"/>
 <br />
 <br />
 Running PowerShell Script with Windows PowerShell ISE:  <br/>
-4. Launch 'Windows PowerShell ISE' as an administrator, open the '1_CREATE_USERS' script in PowerShell ISE, and navigate to the '1_CREATE_USERS' folder location using the PowerShell command line, as illustrated in the image below. <br/>
+4. Launch 'Windows PowerShell ISE' as an administrator, open the '1_CREATE_USERS' script in Windows PowerShell ISE, and navigate to the '1_CREATE_USERS' folder location using the Windows PowerShell ISE command line, as illustrated in the image below. <br/>
 <img src="https://i.imgur.com/SLegKFL.png" height="80%" width="80%" alt="Windows PowerShell ISE:"/>
 <br />
 5. Enter the 'Set-ExecutionPolicy Unrestricted' cmdlet in the Windows PowerShell ISE command line to enable the ability to run the script. <br/>